Skra Bełchatów: 2001–2010

 In 2006, Daniel Castellani became the new head coach.
-Significantly, he is the first coach of the club from outside Poland.
+Significantly, he was the first coach of the club from outside Poland.
 He spent three seasons in Bełchatów.
-During his work PGE Skra won next three titles of the Polish Champion (2007, 2008, 2009) and two Polish Cups (2007, 2009).
-In 2008 PGE Skra played as a host in the 2007–08 CEV Champions League Final Four held at Hala MOSiR in Łódź.
-On 29 March 2008 the team lost the semifinal against the Russian club Dynamo Tattransgaz Kazan (2–3).
-On the next day, PGE Skra players won a bronze medal in a match with the Italian team Sisley Treviso (3–2).
+During his tenure, PGE Skra won the next three titles of the Polish Champion (2007, 2008, 2009) and two Polish Cups (2007, 2009).
+In 2008, PGE Skra played as host in the 2007–08 CEV Champions League Final Four held at Hala MOSiR in Łódź.
+On 29 March 2008, the team lost the semifinal against the Russian club Dynamo Tattransgaz Kazan (2–3).
+On the next day, PGE Skra players won the bronze medal in a match against the Italian team Sisley Treviso (3–2).

 In 2009, Jacek Nawrocki became the new head coach.
 The first success under his guidance was the silver medal at the 2009 FIVB Club World Championship.
 At this tournament, after being promoted from Pool B, PGE Skra won their semifinal against Zenit Kazan (3–1), but on 8 November 2009 the Polish club lost the final against Trentino Volley (0–3).
-Two out of seven individual awards were received by PGE Skra players: Bartosz Kurek was named the Best scorer, Marcin Możdżonek, the Best blocker.
-In 2010, the Polish team was once again chosen as a host of the CEV Champions League Final Four.
-Skra lost the semifinal against Dynamo Moscow, and won a bronze medal in a match against ACH Volley Bled.
+Two out of seven individual awards were received by PGE Skra players: Bartosz Kurek was named the Best scorer, and Marcin Możdżonek the Best blocker.
+In 2010, the Polish team was once again chosen as host of the CEV Champions League Final Four.
+Skra lost the semifinal against Dynamo Moscow, and won the bronze medal in a match against ACH Volley Bled.
 Mariusz Wlazły was named the Best scorer of the Final Four tournament.
-In the 2009–10 PlusLiga season, the club won its sixth title of the Polish Championship.
+In the 2009–10 PlusLiga season, the club won its sixth Polish Championship title.

 PGE Skra won the silver medal at the 2010 FIVB Club World Championship on 21 December.
 The team once again lost to Trentino Volley (1–3) in the final.
-During the 2010/2011 season, the Polish club won its seventh title of the Polish Championship and fifth Polish Cup.
+During the 2010–11 season, the Polish club won its seventh Polish Championship title and fifth Polish Cup.
 In the 2010–11 CEV Champions League, the team made it to the Playoff 6 stage where Skra lost to the Russian club Zenit Kazan (2–3, 3–1) in the golden set (11–15).